kontainapp/km-releases/GettingStarted.md

 kvm/kkm devices on a k8s cluster.
 To use kontain monitor within containers in k8s, we need to first install kontain monitor onto the node to which we want to deploy kontainers.
-Then we need a device manager for `kvm` devices so k8s knows how to scheudle workloads onto the right node.
+Then we need a device manager for `kvm` devices so k8s knows how to schedule workloads onto the right node.
 For this, we developed kontaind, a device manager for `kvm` and `kkm` device, running as a daemonset on nodes that has these devices avaliable.